tback123/who-home/readme.md

 - As a parent, I want to choose a specific time by which people have to choose if they're home, so that i am able to do the shopping for dinner.
 - As a memeber of the house hold, I want to be able to choose who my plus one is, so that other know what to expect.
 - As a family orginiser, I want to be able to say whats for dinner, So that people can decide if they want to come.
+- As a forgetful person, I want to be able to automate the process of checking and unchecking my status at home through our home Wi-Fi.